On the slice genus of generalized algebraic knots: Casson-Gordon invariants

 \end{enumerate} \end{theorem}

-\begin{remark} Originally, Theorem~\ref{thm:genus-bounds} was formulated in the smooth category.
-However, it has been understood for many years that the results of Freedman and Quinn~\cite{Freedman-Quinn} can be used to adapt the original proof of Theorem~\ref{thm:genus-bounds} to work in the topological category.
-See also~\cite[Section 15.1]{friedl2020survey}. \end{remark}
+\begin{remark} As mentioned in the introduction, Theorem~\ref{thm:genus-bounds} was originally formulated in the smooth category.
+However, it has been understood for many years that the results of Gilmer~\cite{gilmerTopologicalProofSignature1981} and Freedman-Quinn~\cite{Freedman-Quinn} can be used to adapt the original proof of Theorem~\ref{thm:genus-bounds} to work in the topological category. \end{remark}